 Remember your first day at your current job?
 Was your computer ready, were basic office supplies set up, and were you greeted upon arrival with a warm welcome?
 If so, you probably had a positive experience, and are likely still with that organization.
 If not, think about how it might have changed your opinion of your employer and how it may have impacted your sense of belonging and loyalty.

 To get this started right, have the basics ready.
 Business cards should be ordered and ready on the first day.
-Office nameplate should be in place if applicable.
+If applicable, the office nameplate should be in place.
 A cheat sheet of logins and common contacts should be available.

 Day One